 - Plesk for Linux

-The following error appear in the Plesk interface:
+The following error appears in the Plesk interface on Linux:

 PLESK_INFO: Unable to connect to database: Too many connections

 This error means that the maximum number of simultaneous connections to the MySQL server has been reached.
 New connections to the server cannot be established at this time.